avoonix/pink-as-fox.nvim/README.md

 have sharp changes in color straining the eyes.
 I created this colorscheme to find the perfect balance between both, to provide focus and clarity while ensuring a healthy contrast level.

-**midnight.nvim** leans towards mostly using shades of gray, followed by blue-green shades for a cooler UI color experience, while using warmer colors only for syntax and status.
+**pink-as-fox.nvim** leans towards mostly using shades of gray, followed by blue-green shades for a cooler UI color experience, while using warmer colors only for syntax and status.
 Most colors have sufficiently low saturation so they do not stand out against the jet black background to avoid eye strain when working for a longer duration (particularly beneficial in low-light conditions).